chrisdaish/docker-openoffice/README.md

 Changelog
 ---------
 ```
+v1.2
+* Optional environment variables 'ARGS' and 'FILE' can now be passed into the container.
+For example: -e ARGS='-writer' -e FILE='/home/openoffice/Documents/MyFirstDoc.odt'

 v1.1
 * FirstRunWizard can be skipped by passing in additional configuration files (see example below).
 I have included the registrymodifications.xcu in my [GitHub](https://github.com/chrisdaish/docker-openoffice/tree/master/configFiles).